How to Find Government Documents/Information

 HE 20.2 precedes HE 20.1008.

-Most documents, including maps, posters, and microfiche, may be checked out at the Circulation Desk unless they are periodicals or reference materials such as laws and indexes.
+Most documents, including microfiche, may be checked out at the Circulation Desk unless they are periodicals or reference materials such as laws and indexes.
 Circulation requires a current UW-Whitewater ID card, a Community Borrower's Card, or a valid ID card from another University of Wisconsin System campus.
 Most documents also may be borrowed by current registered students or faculty/staff from other University of Wisconsin campuses via Universal Borrowing.
-Most documents also are available to other patrons via Interlibrary Loan from their local library.
+Most documents also are available to other patrons via Interlibrary Loan from their local/institution library.

-Examples of Frequently Used Documents
+Examples of Frequently Used government information sources

 * means the current edition is at the Reference Desk.
 Documents are in the federal documents shelves unless another location is listed.